Would You Marry Someone for Money?

 (plus some extras from other sites!):

 “I didn’t, but if I ever get married again (if this one ends in divorce or widowed) I’d consider marrying for money.
 Judge away I don’t care.
 My dream job needs a degree, and degrees cost money and so does childcare.”

 “Honey, steer me in that direction.
 I’ll Google wedding dresses on the way!.”

 “Yes and no. I wouldn’t marry a man for money but I would expect that he can hold down a job, be good with his money and have career goals.
 I expect these things because they are all things I do have myself.
 Sharing values when it comes to finances is very important in a relationship.”

 “I would never marry someone unless I considered them an equal partner in my life.
 A loving marriage to someone you like and respect can make your life infinitely better, a loveless marriage to someone you are with for convenience’s sake can make your life a misery.
 One of the unhappiest women I ever met married a very rich man.
 It brought her no joy.
 I would sell my body for money before I sold my life for it.”

 Love is a Stupid Reason to Marry Someone.

 “Love is the most stupid reason to marry someone.
-Decision about marriage should always be made cool headed, and the reason being money is quite okay.
+The decision about marriage should always be made cool-headed, and the reason being money is quite okay.
 The only thing is that smart women not only take the bank statement into account but also what kind of a person they are marrying, and they always plan an exit strategy, even if he’s a good one.
-I have several smart friends who married into money and none of them are as miserable as many comments here paint such girls to be.
+I have several smart friends who married into money and none of them is as miserable as many comments here paint such girls to be.
 If your girl approaches this as a business deal, and not as a random whim, she’ll be fine.”